Why You Keep Choosing the Same Person in Relationships

 You Can Name Your Trauma.
 Why Can’t You Shake It?

-Words can only talk you so far.
+Words can only take you so far.

 Traumatic memories aren’t stored the way ordinary memories are.
 They live in the body as sensation, tension, numbness, bracing, collapse.
 They are triggered by sensory cues — a familiar smell, a tone of voice or specific song, a particular exit sign on the highway.